coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/architecture.rst

 ..
 Copyright © 2020 Interplanetary Database Association e.V.,
-   BigchainDB and IPDB software contributors.
+   corechaindb and IPDB software contributors.
    SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
    Code is Apache-2.0 and docs are CC-BY-4.0

-Architecture of a BigchainDB Node Running in a Kubernetes Cluster
+Architecture of a corechaindb Node Running in a Kubernetes Cluster
 =================================================================

 .. note::

    A highly-available Kubernetes cluster requires at least five virtual machines (three for the master and two for your app's containers).
-   Therefore we don't recommend using Kubernetes to run a BigchainDB node if that's the only thing the Kubernetes cluster will be running.
+   Therefore we don't recommend using Kubernetes to run a corechaindb node if that's the only thing the Kubernetes cluster will be running.
    Instead, see our `Node Setup <../../node_setup>`_.
    If your organization already *has* a big Kubernetes cluster running many containers, and your organization has people who know Kubernetes, then this Kubernetes deployment template might be helpful.

-If you deploy a BigchainDB node into a Kubernetes cluster as described in these docs, it will include:
+If you deploy a corechaindb node into a Kubernetes cluster as described in these docs, it will include:

-* NGINX, OpenResty, BigchainDB, MongoDB and Tendermint `Kubernetes Services <https://kubernetes.io/docs/concepts/services-networking/service/>`_.
+* NGINX, OpenResty, corechaindb, MongoDB and Tendermint `Kubernetes Services <https://kubernetes.io/docs/concepts/services-networking/service/>`_.
-* NGINX, OpenResty, BigchainDB and MongoDB Monitoring Agent `Kubernetes Deployments <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`_.
+* NGINX, OpenResty, corechaindb and MongoDB Monitoring Agent `Kubernetes Deployments <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`_.
 * MongoDB and Tendermint `Kubernetes StatefulSets <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>`_.
 * Third party services like `3scale <https://3scale.net>`_,